 Symptoms of TMJ Disorders

 In almost all cases, a TMJ related disorder will cause tooth wear and may contribute to tooth decay and/or (gum) disease.
 Many patients with TMJ disorders grind or clench their teeth due to an imbalance in the bite.
+Below are a list of common TMJ symptoms we see.
+They range from mild to severe.
+Some people experience persistent pain while others experience intermittently.

 Common TMJ Symptoms include: